JoinColony/colonyNetwork/docs/CONTRIBUTING.md

 To report an issue, use the [GitHub issues tracker](https://github.com/JoinColony/colonyNetwork/issues).

 ## Workflow for Pull Requests
 In order to contribute, please fork off of the `develop` branch and make your changes there.
 Keep your branch up to date with develop using `rebase` instead of `merge`.

+We use PR-specific labels to indicate PR current status, that is: `in-progress` / `ready-for-review` / `under-review`

 ### Branch naming
 Use the following naming schema for your PR branch: [feature/fix/maintenance/...]/[issue-#]-[a-meaningful-description-in-kebab-case] e.g. `feature/84-voting-on-disputes`